Rolf Steiner: Later life

 Forsyth has admitted the character of Kurt Semmler in his 1974 novel The Dogs of War, a crazed German mercenary who dies in the Sudan, was based on Steiner.
 In June 1982, Steiner was involved in a lawsuit in Munich as the government of the Federal Republic attempted to bill him for the cost of flying him out of Khartoum, leading him to claim that he had not wanted to leave the Sudan.
 In 2013, he was living in Munich and was described by the journalist Ulli Kulke as haunting the beerhalls, where he maintained a belligerent attitude, still insisting that he was idealist who fought only to protect the peoples of Africa.
 In an interview with the British journalist Peter Martell, Steiner called The Last Adventurer a "fable" written by his ghost writer Yves-Guy Berges.
 In the same interview, Steiner denied being a mercenary, saying: "I was no mercenary.
 That is a lie.
 What I did, I did for the people.
 It was not for money, it was for the cause".
 Steiner rejects the label of soldier of fortune, saying he had been defamed as he maintained: "When a man fights for what he truly believes, he is not a mercenary".

 In fiction

 Frederick Forsyth's popular novel about mercenaries, The Dogs of War, makes reference to Steiner among other notable mercenary commanders of the 1960s and 1970s.
 The supporting character Kurt Semmler—likewise a German veteran of the Foreign Legion turned mercenary in Biafra and Sudan—is loosely based on Steiner.
-Steiner is also a field marshal, head of government and security minister of Reichskommissariat Zentralafrika in a Hearts of Iron IV mod, The New Order: The Last Days of Europe.